sigp/lighthouse/book/src/simple-testnet.md

 > - The `-b` (or `--port-bump`) increases all the listening TCP/UDP ports of
 >   the new node to `10` higher.
 Your first node's HTTP server was at TCP
 >   `5052` but this one will be at `5062`.
-> - The `-r` flag creates a new data directory in your home with a random
+> - The `-r` flag creates a new data directory with a random string appended
->   string appended, to avoid conflicting with any other running node.
+>   (avoids data directory collisions between nodes).
-> - The HTTP address is the API of the first node.
-The new node will download
+> - The default bootstrap HTTP address is `http://localhost:5052`.
+The new node
->   configuration via HTTP before starting sync via libp2p.
+>   will download configuration via HTTP before starting sync via libp2p.
+> - See `$ ./beacon_node testnet bootstrap --help` for more configuration.